veronalabs/rabbit/readme.md

     $value = $myPlugin->config( 'my_key' );

-> Configuration files are used by some features provided by Backyard.
+> Configuration files are used by some features provided by Rabbit.

-* * *

 Add service providers
 ---------------------

-Service providers in Backyard are used to add functionalities to your plugin.
+Service providers in Rabbit are used to add functionalities to your plugin.
 Providers can be loaded by using the `addServiceProvider()` method of the container class.

     $myPlugin->addServiceProvider( RedirectServiceProvider::class );

-* * *

 The activation & deactivation hook
 ----------------------------------

 Activation and deactivation hooks provide ways to execute actions when the plugin is activated or deactivated.
 If you're familiar [with these hooks](https://developer.wordpress.org/plugins/plugin-basics/activation-deactivation-hooks/), you may remember they are called with the `register_activation_hook` and `register_deactivation_hook` functions.

-In Backyard you can register the activation and deactivation process by using the `onActivation` and `onDeactivation` methods of the `Plugin` class.
+In Rabbit you can register the activation and deactivation process by using the `onActivation` and `onDeactivation` methods of the `Plugin` class.
 Both methods use a [Closure](https://www.php.net/manual/en/class.closure.php) as argument.

     $myPlugin->onActivation(
         function() use ( $myPlugin ) {